-The Academic Dean/Director of Education (or designee) must provide written notice of probationary status to all students placed on academic and financial aid probation.
-The following timelines apply for all students:
+The Academic Dean/Director of Education (or designee) must provide written notice of all students placed on SAP NOT MET status:

-- For programs with an Add/Drop period: - Students must receive the notification by the first day of the term; - If the student appeals this status and the appeal is approved, the student must receive an Academic Progress Plan within ten (10) calendar days after the appeal's approval.
+- For linear programs with an Add/Drop period: - o Students must receive the notification by the first day of the term; - If the student appeals this status and the appeal is approved, the student must receive an Academic Progress Plan within ten (10) calendar days after the appeal's approval.

-Note: For terms without a break week, students must receive the notification within seven (7) calendar days after the term start.
+NOTE: For terms without a break week, students must receive the notification within seven (7) calendar days after the term start.

-- For modular programs: - Students must receive the notification by the third (3rd) calendar day of the next module; - If the student appeals this status and the appeal is approved, the student must receive an Academic Progress Plan within seven (7) calendar days after the appeal's approval.
+- For modular programs: - o Students must receive the notification by the third (3) calendar day of the next module; - o If the student appeals this status and the appeal is approved, the student must receive an Academic Progress Plan within seven (7) calendar days after the appeal's approval.